deepmodeling-activity/Hackathon2023/Final/AI4Science Application Scenario Exploration/README.md

 ## Fixed competition questions

-### Topic 1: Uni-Mol X: Using pre-trained models to explore new applications of 3D molecular representation learning
+### question 1: Uni-Mol X: Using pre-trained models to explore new applications of 3D molecular representation learning

 Pre-trained models are taking multiple domains by storm.
 Extracting representation information from large-scale unlabeled data and then performing supervised learning on small-scale labeled downstream tasks is becoming a factual solution in many fields.
 How are pre-trained models built and applied in the field of drug and materials design?
 In May 2022, Uni-Mol, an open-source general molecular representation learning framework based on molecular three-dimensional structure, was officially published, and the paper was accepted by ICLR 2023.
 Unlike previous frameworks for molecular characterization based on 1D sequence or 2D map structures, Uni-Mol directly utilizes the 3D structure of molecules as model input.
 Uni-Mol has superior performance and strong model generalization ability, which surpasses existing solutions in small molecule property prediction, protein target prediction, protein-ligand complex conformation prediction, quantum chemical property prediction, MOF material adsorption performance prediction, OLED luminescent material performance prediction and other tasks.